Virtual USB Testing on Real Mobile Devices

 Test and Debug

-To do proper debugging, the iOS device symbols will need to be downloaded to your local machine.
-This happens automatically when you're connecting to a Sauce Labs iOS device for the first time via a remote debug vUSB session with Xcode.
-Xcode will attempt to download the iOS device symbols over the vUSB tunnel, causing a lag that can last up to a few minutes.
+Attaching a debugger is not supported due to the amount of data that the iOS device symbols will need to be downloaded to your local machine.
+This process occurs automatically when you're connecting to a Sauce Labs iOS device for the first time via a remote debug vUSB session with Xcode.
+Xcode will attempt to download the iOS device symbols over the vUSB tunnel, causing a lag that can last from a few minutes to an hour..**

 Android Limitation